 Add 1 cup of grated potato and 1/2 cup grated onion to the basic mixture for quick and easy hash-browns.

 For instant Chinese spring onion pancakes, add 1 cup finely chopped green spring onions (scallions) to the basic batter.
 Serve with a soy dipping sauce.

-Add 1/2 cup chopped ham and 1/2 cup whole kernel sweetcorn to the basic mixture to make quick ham and corn fritters
+For quick and easy ham and corn fritters, add 1/2 cup chopped ham and 1/2 cup whole kernel sweetcorn to the basic mixture.

 How to make the perfect waffles

 Here is my ultimate guide on how to make the perfect waffles.